hybridflux/SparkOnSpot/README.md

 - Restart Spot VM: When the Spot VM came back up, it joined the cluster and started getting work (as expected).

 The Driver node keeps track of the job and task completion of the workload on the Worker nodes and intructs either the remaining Non-Spot node or a restarted node to continue processing the job/tasks.

-> Todo: Ensure the same results are achieved when Spot VMs get evicted and are restarted/rejoined to the cluster.

 ## Financial Impacts + Considerations